Centre for Civic Education (CCE) is a non-governmental and nonprofit organisation, established in 2002.

 - Encouragement of citizens’ initiatives.

 The CCE values are: continuous education, teamwork, quality, tolerance and social change.

-At national level, the CCE is one of the founders and active member of the broadest existing coalition of non-governmental organizations in Montenegro “Through Cooperation to the Aim”.
+At national level, the CCE is one of the founders and active member of the broadest existing coalition of non-governmental organizations in Montenegro “Through Cooperation to the Aim”, as well as the member of coalition “My administration”.
 In addition, CCE is a member of the Network of NGOs for Democracy and Human Rights, Coalition for LGBT Rights, as well as Coalition for Social Change.

 At regional level, the CCE is a member of the Coalition for RECOM, which stands for the establishment of the Regional Commission for establishing the facts about war crimes and other severe human rights violations on the territory of former Yugoslavia, as well as the referential organization for this coalition in Montenegro.
 Also, the CCE is a member of the Regional Coalition for Equality – STEP, which operates in Serbia, Kosovo and Montenegro.